monday-sun/humans.build.software/migration-plan.md

         - Added a "What to Expect" section with blog description
         - Added a "Recent Posts" section with latest blog entries in a card layout
         - Styled cards with hover effects and clean typography
+        - ✅ **Update ([Date]):** Refactored recent posts section to use a shared `CardNoImage` component.
+Updated title to "Recent Activity" and configured to display the latest 3 items combined from both 'blog' and 'notes' collections.
+Fixed URL generation to handle `id` for blog and `slug` for notes.

 - **Learning Outcome:** Understand how to modify Astro page structure and compose pages using Astro components/widgets.
 Practice adapting existing components and creating simple new ones.

 ## Milestone 4: Blog Enhancements and Additional Features (Simplified Plan)